llmefficiency/llmdispatcher/docs/EXAMPLES.md

 // New way
 config := &models.Config{
-    Mode: models.BudgetMode,
+    Strategy: models.BudgetStrategy,
 }
 ```

 ## Best Practices

-1. **Start with Auto Mode**: It provides a good balance for most use cases
+1. **Start with Auto Strategy**: It provides a good balance for most use cases
-2. **Use Fast Mode for real-time applications**: Chat interfaces, quick responses
+2. **Use Fast Strategy for real-time applications**: Chat interfaces, quick responses
-3. **Use Sophisticated Mode for complex tasks**: Analysis, reasoning, creative writing
+3. **Use Sophisticated Strategy for complex tasks**: Analysis, reasoning, creative writing
-4. **Use Cost Saving Mode for high-volume usage**: Batch processing, testing
+4. **Use Cost Saving Strategy for high-volume usage**: Batch processing, testing
-5. **Choose the right mode**: Select the mode that best fits your use case
+5. **Choose the right strategy**: Select the strategy that best fits your use case
 6. **Monitor performance**: Use the built-in metrics to track vendor performance

 ## Error Handling